Swag3009/TechQuest/Javascript/Notes.md

 */
 ```
 ## Function
-Function is a block of code designed to perform a perticular task.
+Function is a block of code designed to perform a particular task.
 Function is used for reusability, readability, easy testing, abstraction, collaboration, extensibility and modularisation.
 - In js, functions are first-class citizens, means they can be treated as values and passed around like any other variable.
 - *Parameter* - Parameters are the references to values that will be used in a function.
 - *Arguments* - Arguments are the actual values passed to the functions when it is called in the programe.